Flight recorders reportedly found from plane that Russia says crashed with Ukrainian POWs aboard

 Investigators have found the flight recorders of a Russian military transport plane that crashed in a border region near Ukraine, Russian media reported Thursday, a day after Moscow accused Kyiv of shooting down the aircraft, which it said was carrying 65 Ukrainian prisoners of war.

-The Il-76 crashed in a huge ball of flame in a rural area of Russia on Wednesday, and authorities said all 74 people on board were killed.
-Ukraine’s president has demanded an international investigation.
+The Il-76 crashed in a huge ball of fire in a rural area of Russia on Wednesday, and authorities said all 74 people on board, including the POWs, six crew and three Russian servicemen, were killed.
+Ukraine’s president has demanded an international investigation into the episode, which has triggered a spate of claims and counterclaims.

-Russian officials accused Kyiv of shooting down the plane with two missiles and said Ukrainian prisoners of war were on board and headed for an exchange.
-They offered no evidence for their claim.
+Russian officials accused Kyiv of shooting down the plane with two missiles and said the prisoners of war were headed for an exchange.
+They offered no evidence for their allegation.

 Ukrainian authorities confirmed a prisoner exchange was due to happen Wednesday, and that it was called off, but said they had no information about who was on the plane.